timpanix/HS-CRM-Importer/README.md

 A big thank you goes to Sergey Shuchkin for his SimpleXLSX API.
 Particularly his examples made the first part of this project a breeze.

-PLEASE NOTE: The files are currently configured to be run on localhost.
-If used on production server, all references to cacert.pem need to be removed.
+PLEASE NOTE: The files are currently configured to run on localhost.
+If used on production server please use the live version.